vippsas/vipps-solutions/invoice-through-epayments/README.md

 ![MobilePay](../images/mp.png) *Available for MobilePay in selected markets at the [Vipps MobilePay joint platform launch](https://www.vippsmobilepay.com/#about).*

-💥 *Please note: From Q4 2023, we will send a push notification to the user when the payment is getting close to expiring.* 💥
+💥 *From Q4 2023, we will additionally send a push notification to the user when the payment is getting close to expiring.* 💥

 Vipps MobilePay offers *Long-living payment requests* for creating invoices and payments that can be postponed up to 28 days.